Home Vancouver’s Lower Mainland Ski Hills Vancouver’s Cypress Mountain Ski Hill Vancouver’s Cypress Mountain Ski Pass Specials for 2023/24

 The Silver eXtra Season Pass is more or less Cypress Mountain’s equivalent of Grouse Mountain’s Y2Play Pass.
 Both offer Vancouver skiers valuable savings.
 Most years they also include access to their respective ski hills during the last few weeks of one season in addition to all of the following year’s ski season too.

-It’s important to note that, in 2022, unlike previous years, a 2022/23 Cypress Silver eXtra Pass did NOT give skiers access to the slopes in the spring of 2022!
-Usually the pass gives purchasers access to skiing at the end of the previous season, but not this time!
-The same appears to be the case for the 2023/24 Cypress Silver eXtra Pass.
+It’s important to note that, in 2024, unlike previous years, a 2024/25 Cypress Silver eXtra Pass did NOT give skiers access to the slopes in the spring of 2024!
+In the past the special included access to skiing at the end of the previous season, but not this time!
+Whether or not this will be the case again in 2025 is to be confirmed as of mid-January.

 (Note: The Silver eXtra Pass is different from Cypress Mountain’s regular Silver Pass which is slightly different and described further below.
 To learn about the Regular Silver Pass instead, scroll down a bit or click Regular Silver Passes.)